some0necoding/pwman/README.md

 ## Features
 - AEAD encryption
-- plaintext handled only in RAM
+- Plaintext handled only in RAM
-- secure input for passwords
+- Secure input for passwords
 - CLI = faster

 ## Installation